-- Item 1: the election of two Class II directors to serve until the Company's 2017 Annual Meeting of Stockholders, or in each case until such director's successor shall have been duly elected and qualified; - Item 2: the ratification of the Audit Committee's appointment of BDO USA, LLP as our independent registered public accounting firm for the year ended December 31, 2014; - Item 3: the advisory approval of the Company's executive compensation; and - to act upon such other business as may properly come before the Annual Meeting.
+- Item 1: the election of two Class III directors to serve until the Company's 2018 Annual Meeting of Stockholders, or in each case until such director's successor shall have been duly elected and qualified; - Item 2: the ratification of the Audit Committee's appointment of BDO USA, LLP as our independent registered public accounting firm for the year ended December 31, 2015; - Item 3: the advisory approval of the Company's executive compensation; - Item 4: the amendment and restatement of the LivePerson, Inc. Incentive Plan; and - to act upon such other business as may properly come before the Annual Meeting.

 You will find attached a Notice of Annual Meeting of Stockholders and a Proxy Statement that contain more information about the matters to be considered at the Annual Meeting.
 Please give all of this information your careful attention.
-The Board of Directors recommends a vote FOR the director nominees pursuant to Item 1 in the Notice, and a vote FOR the proposals listed as Item 2 and Item 3.
+The Board of Directors recommends a vote FOR the director nominees pursuant to Item 1 in the Notice, and a vote FOR the proposals listed as Item 2, Item 3 and Item 4.